Skip to content

 And what about Kay’s wig?

-Maybe this is just a misunderstanding between Kay and Amazon.
+Maybe this is just a misunderstanding between Kay and the company.
 Maybe Kay is an honest person and this might just be a series of unfortunate misunderstandings.
 And maybe that is why her return process is taking so long.
 Maybe it is trying to figure out what she sent back and how much, if anything, it owes her.

 Maybe, maybe not.

-If Kay refused to provide the one-time password, sent the wrong item back to Amazon and manipulated the return label, it will be a long road to get her $151 back and restore her account to good standing.
+If Kay refused to provide the one-time password, sent the wrong item back to the company and manipulated the return label, it will be a long road to get her $151 back and restore her account to good standing.
 I’m not waiting another 60 days to find out what happens, but I will update this story when she gets her final answer from Amazon.

 Should Amazon send Kay a refund now?